ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • direct + indirect anastomosis

-• the aim is to improve flow and prevent further formation of fragile collaterals
+• the primary aim is to improve flow and prevent further formation of fragile collaterals

-• a clinical study comparing the effect of conservative and surgical treatment is not available
+• no clinical study comparing the effect of conservative and surgical treatment is available

-• JAM trial showed marginal benefit in preventing rebleeding
+• the JAM trial showed marginal benefit in preventing rebleeding

-• several smaller studies have shown conflicting results
+• several small-scale studies have produced conflicting results

 • according to a meta-analysis, better outcomes can be expected with direct and combined anastomosis compared to indirect anastomosis alone (Nguyen, 2022)

-• the situation in asymptomatic forms is unclear
+• the situation in asymptomatic forms remains unclear

 STA-MCA bypass